OpenHomeFoundation/user-research/community-survey24/descriptive-statistics.md

 # Home Assistant Community Survey 2024 — Descriptive Statistics

 Descriptive statistics for every closed-ended question, based on 8,615 valid responses.
+Answer options with fewer than 10 responses were merged or omitted to protect respondents' anonymity.

 ## About You & Getting Started